Indirect land use change impacts of biofuels: European Union

 In 2010 some NGOs accused the European Commission of lacking transparency given its reluctance to release documents relating to the ILUC work.
 In March 2010 the Partial and General Equilibrium Modelling results were made available, with the disclaimer that the EC had not adopted the views contained in the materials.
 These indicate that a 1.25% increase in EU biofuel consumption would require around 5000000 ha of land globally.

-The scenarios for varied from 5.6 to 8.6% of road transport fuels.
-The study found that ILUC effects offset part of the emission benefits, and that above the 5.6% threshold, ILUC emissions increase rapidly increase.
-For the expected scenario of 5.6% by 2020, the study estimated that biodiesel production increases would be mostly domestic, while bioethanol production would take place mainly in Brazil, regardless of EU duties.
+The scenarios varied from 5.6 to 8.6% of road transport fuels.
+The study found that ILUC effects offset part of the emission benefits and that above the 5.6% threshold, ILUC emissions increase rapidly.
+For the expected scenario of 5.6% by 2020, the study estimated that biodiesel production increases would be primarily domestic, while bioethanol production would take place mainly in Brazil, regardless of EU duties.
 The analysis concluded that eliminating trade barriers would further reduce emissions, because the EU would import more from Brazil.
 Under this scenario, "direct emission savings from biofuels are estimated at 18 Mt CO_{2}, additional emissions from ILUC at 5.3 Mt CO_{2} (mostly in Brazil), resulting in a global net balance of nearly 13 Mt CO_{2} savings in a 20 years horizon".
 The study also found that ILUC emissions were much greater for biodiesel from vegetable oil and estimated that in 2020 even at the 5.6% level were over half the greenhouse gas emissions from diesel.

-As part of the announcement, the Commission stated that it would publish a report on ILUC by the end of 2010.
+As part of the announcement, the Commission said it would publish a report on ILUC by the end of 2010.

 Certification system

 On June 10, 2010, the EC announced its decision to set up certification schemes for biofuels, including imports as part of the Renewable Energy Directive.
-The Commission encouraged E.U. nations, industry and NGOs to set up voluntary certification schemes.
+The Commission encouraged E.U. nations, industry, and NGOs to set up voluntary certification schemes.
 EC figures for 2007 showed that 26% of biodiesel and 31% of bioethanol used in the E.U. was imported, mainly from Brazil and the United States.